 One of the biggest flaws in human nature is following what the person before them did and assuming it is correct.
 Just because the private right of way has always been conducted in a certain way, it does not mean this way is legal.
 If you are not the dominant party and you have been abusing use of the private right of way, the other party will have every right to revoke access or revert back to the original plan.
 Do your homework before you dispute anything.

 Seek legal advice

-If it come to it you may need to seek advice from a professional.
-In the long run it will help you to solve the dispute more quickly which is beneficial if you really need to use the private right of way.
+If it comes to it, you may need to seek advice from a professional.
+In the long run, it will help you to solve the dispute more quickly which is beneficial if you really need to use the private right of way.